aabbtree77/miniguestlog/README.md

 Would I recommend this stack, use it commercially?

+Sadly no, as I see no definitive simple way to protect myself against the DDoS bills.

 DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).

-PaaS is largely suitable for VC-funded clients who are into rapid movement/massive delegation, at the cost of being ready to take an occasional spectacular DDoS bill.
-They burn VC's cash, it is not theirs.

-PaaS is great for testing and demos due to existence of free plans.
-Notice that I am running all this for free, a VPS would demand more work and a monthly bill.

-For anything serious I would go with the VPS though.
-It is a hassle, but ChatGPT is doing extremely well on common scripting.

-A lot is the question of trust: do you have a PaaS provider which won't bill you insanely, will it still be there in ten years, are they doing too many things/breaking changes, do you know anything about them.

-This app lacks authentication, which would most likely come in the form of yet another service.
-For personal uses, or even when the user number does not exceed 10K, [Clerk](https://clerk.com/pricing) looks like a solid option.
-Beware that it quickly becomes very expensive beyond that and if one becomes too popular too soon, those two cents per monthly active user can be worse than any DDoS.
+This app lacks authentication which needs yet another service.
+[Clerk](https://clerk.com/pricing) looks like a solid option.
+Beware that it quickly becomes very expensive beyond 10K users.
+If one becomes too popular too soon, those two cents per monthly active user can be worse than any DDoS.

 ## References